Skip to content

 Many Iterations

-Not just one, but many stations built regularly based on experience gained in previous analogue stations
+Not just one, but many stations built regularly based on experience gained in previous analogue stations.
+Each i-Mars is a learning tool itself!

 Size matches rocket capabilities

-Dimension, height, diameter, mass match the available loading capabilities of rockets like SpaceX Starship or Blue Origin.
+Dimensions and mass match the available loading capabilities of rockets like SpaceX Starship.
+Also matches insitu construction techniques to be used on Mars

 Be part of efforts by humanity to develop technologies needed to survive and colonize Mars.